towolf/towolf.github.com/docs/PsychBasic/KbQueueRelease.markdown

        already scored events.

  KbQueueRelease\(\)
-      Releases queue\-associated resources; once called, KbQueueCreate
+      Releases queue-associated resources; once called, KbQueueCreate
         must be invoked before using any of the other routines

-      This routine is called automatically at clean\-up \(e.g., when 'clear mex' is invoked and can be omitted expense of keeping memory allocated and an additional thread running unnecesarily
+      This routine is called automatically at clean-up \(e.g., when 'clear mex' is invoked and can be omitted expense of keeping memory allocated and an additional thread running unnecesarily